 Animal studies proved mesh implants cured the problem but they did not show the devastating quality of life complications mesh can cause.

-There is p hacking which is medical speak for research fraud where figures are massaged to fit desired outcomes.
+There is p hacking which is medical speak for research fraud where figures are massaged to fit desired outcomes by amending trial protocol.

 Other problems with trials are that the questionnaires are designed to not capture worsening or new onset of problems – in other words they do not properly ask about a woman’s quality of life after a mesh operation – so this is not captured in any of the data.
 Many women on Sling The Mesh would show as a success in Quality of Life questionnaires as they are “cured”.
 So a woman could be in a wheelchair, having had a number of mesh removals and in terrible pain, but if the mesh has fixed eg her incontinence and she no longer has to wear pads then in trial terms she is deemed a success.

 Many include short term trials like the York report .

 Another big problem is that the Randomised Controlled trials (RCTs) compare one type of mesh to another as oppose to mesh vs a natural tissue repair.
 This means results may well show a TVT sling is a better treatment option than a TVTO sling for incontinence but if more trials were done comparing plastic fix to a patient’s own tissue fix we would have a better selection of studies to deem if mesh genuinely was better than native tissue for being both a safe and effective treatment option.

 There is currently a crisis of confidence in evidence base.
 There are 40,000 clinical trials – how do you find the useful unbiased ones?
 Ethics, regulation, research bodies and conflicts of interests are a concern across the entire medical device and pharmaceutical industry.